frontenddogma/css-optimization-basics/manuscript/production.md

 html{font:87.5%/1.5 'helvetica neue',helvetica,sans-serif;max-width:600px;padding:1em}footer{border-top:1px solid #eee;margin:2.5em 0 0;padding:3px 0 0}footer small,label{display:block}
 ```

-C> _Example: Random now minified CSS snippet._
+C> _Example: Random, now minified CSS snippet._

 As mentioned at the beginning of this book, we benefit from automating our work.
-As this optimization step is ugly to perform manually, we have a case here that’s almost _always_ automated.
+As this optimization step is ugly to perform manually, we have a case here that should be and that is almost _always_ automated.

 T> For both character and code optimization there are several web-based tools and scripts, for example:
 T>